-St Lucia is famous for being one of the most romantic destinations on the planet and very popular among newlyweds and honeymooners, offering beautiful beaches, lush rainforests, and dramatic mountains.
-Whether you prefer hiking or relaxing by the pool with a cocktail, this gem of the Caribbean really does have something for everyone.
+St Lucia is famous for being one of the most romantic destinations on the planet.
+It’s very popular among newlyweds and honeymooners, offering beautiful beaches, lush rainforests, and dramatic mountains.
+Whether you prefer hiking or relaxing by the pool with a cocktail, this gem of the Caribbean has something for everyone.

 Getting there & getting around

-On the way from the airport to our hotel, one thing became very clear – the pictures of St Lucia you see in magazines and on Instagram aren’t an accurate representation of what the island is actually like.
+On the way from the airport to our hotel, one thing became very clear.
+The pictures of St Lucia you see on Instagram aren’t an accurate representation of the entire island.
 The majority of the island is very poor, with only a small percentage being very rich, and no in-between.
-I just remember sitting in the car on the drive from the airport to the resort through shanty towns filled with huts, and I was thinking “This is meant to be the most romantic honeymoon destination?
+On the way to the resort through shanty towns filled with huts I was thinking “This is meant to be the most romantic honeymoon destination?
 Really?”
-Before we went, I did a hashtag search on Instagram to figure out the places I wanted to visit, and I was surprised to see that there weren’t many nature photos of the different places floating around, but after seeing St Lucia as a whole, I now realise why.
+I now realise why there weren’t many photos of the island floating around online.

 Similar to Marigot Bay, Rodney Bay is basically just a marina.
 There are a couple of resorts and some luxury villas there.
 It was nice to say we’d been but I didn’t see a whole lot to do there.

 Waterfall & Volcanic Mud Bath – Joy’s Cruises